-- 1. Sample the atmosphere and ocean surface in tropical cyclone wind conditions with varying degrees of rain with IWRAP, KaIA, SFMR(s), and GPS dropsondes. - 2.
+- 1. Sample the atmosphere and ocean surface in tropical cyclone wind conditions with varying degrees of rain with IWRAP, KaIA, SFMR(s), ROARS and GPS dropsondes. - 2.
 Perform near-real-time significant wave height (SWH) retrievals with KaIA in tropical cyclone conditions and transmit to the ground. - 3.
 Perform near-real-time 3D (atmospheric) and ocean surface vector wind (OSVW) retrievals with IWRAP in hurricane conditions and transmit to the ground. - 4.
-Validate Tomorrow.io's Pathfinder precipitation and altimetry radar mission within and around the tropical cyclone with coincident Ka-band precipitation profiles and altimetry measurements (KaIA) from the aircraft.
+Demonstrate and validate ROARS retrievals with a goal of implementing some realtime retrieval capability toward the end of the season. - 5.
+Perform cross-calibration and validation for the SFMR

-Aircraft Pattern/Module Descriptions (see Flight Pattern document for more detailed information): This module uses the P-3s, primarily in three patterns: a predictable storm survey pattern (P-3 Pattern #1), a dynamic, weather-targeting pattern (P-3 Pattern #2), and a higher altitude pattern to sample more of the precipitation environment for comparisons with the Pathfinder mission (P-3 Pattern #3).
+Aircraft Pattern/Module Descriptions (see Flight Pattern document for more detailed information): This module uses the P-3s, primarily in five patterns: a predictable storm survey pattern (P-3 Pattern #1), a dynamic, weather-targeting pattern (P-3 Pattern #2), invest circulation pattern (P-3 Pattern #3), a SFMR cross calibration pattern (P-3 Pattern #4) and satellite underflight pattern (P-3 Pattern #5).
 The interest for both is in tropical cyclone winds and both rainy and rain-free environments.
 The sensitivity of the IWRAP system defines the preferred flight altitude to be below 10,000 ft radar altitude to enable the system to still measure the ocean surface in the presence of rain conditions typical of tropical systems.
 With the Air Force Reserve typically flying at 10,000 ft pressure altitude, we prefer an operating altitude of 7,000 ft radar altitude.
 Operating at a constant radar altitude is desired to minimize changes in range and thus measurement footprint on the ground.
 Higher altitudes would limit the ability of IWRAP to consistently see the surface during intense precipitation, but these altitudes would still provide useful data, such as measurements through the melting layer, to study some of the broader scientific questions.

-Links to Other Mature Stage Experiments/Modules: NESDIS Ocean Winds can be flown in conjunction with following Mature Stage experiments and modules: Eye-Eyewall Mixing, Gravity Wave, Rainband Complex Survey, RICO SUAVE, Surface Wind Speed and Significant Height Validation, CHAOS and TC Diurnal Cycle Experiment.
+Links to Other Mature Stage Experiments/Modules: NESDIS Ocean Winds can be flown in conjunction with following Mature Stage experiments and modules: Eye-Eyewall Mixing, Gravity Wave, Distribution of Hazardous Winds, "Strategic use of Emerging Technologies To Advance Hurricane Prediction", and CHAOS.

 Analysis Strategy: The analysis depends on the scientific question under investigation, but it usually involves comparing the normalized radar cross-section (NRCS), Doppler-derived winds measured by IWRAP, SFMR retrievals, or dropsondes to another sensor on a storm-relative grid while accounting for storm motion.
 Therefore, we need a regular set of storm center estimates.
-Most of the presentation is done on the ground, so these storm center fixes are required to be available to the PI and co-investigators on the ground during the flight; vortex data messages (VDMs) seem to be reliable enough.
+Most of the analysis is done on the ground, so these storm center fixes are required to be available to the PI and co-investigators on the ground during the flight; vortex data messages (VDMs) seem to be reliable enough.
 Computing the NRCS involves compensating for the illuminated area on the surface, so keeping a consistent altitude from the ocean surface removes uncertainty associated with this calculation.
 Instruments used in the past include SFMR, dropsondes, and satellite observations (Sapp et al. 2013, 2016b,a, 2018; Guimond et al. 2018).
 Improvements to satellite geophysical model functions have also been developed from SFMR wind speed collocation with satellite observations (Soisuvarn et al. 2013).
 High-resolution 3D wind field structures in the hurricane boundary layer are also included in the analysis (Guimond et al. 2018).
 The behavior of cross-polarized NRCS has been studied recently at C-band in extremely strong wind conditions (Sapp et al. 2018, 2016a) using SFMR, dropsondes, and a storm-relative gridding scheme.
 New elements will include: collocation of wave height measurements from the on-board Ka-band interferometric altimeter (Sapp et al. 2021) to analyze the dependence of NRCS on wave height and sea spray.